 Frederick R. Mattfield, Jr. ’67, of Long Beach WA; Nov.
 7, 2006 following a heart attack.
 He was a librarian in Ocean Park, WA and Ilwaco, WA.
 He earlier had worked as an interpretive assistant for Washington State Parks.
 He was an active volunteer at the Ilwaco Heritage Museum and enjoyed photography and reading.
 He is survived by his wife, Lisa, a sister, and two nieces.
 (Lisa's address: 3230 240th Pl, Ocean Park, WA 98640.)

-Regarding Fred's voice, Lisa subsequently wrote me (webmaster) that Fred kept getting the "you should be in radio" comment throughout his life.
+Regarding Fred's voice, his wife Lisa subsequently wrote me (webmaster) that Fred kept getting the "you should be in radio" comment throughout his life.
 In fact, he was chosen to create an audio tour of the Lewis and Clark exhibit at the Ilwaco Museum.
 The picture she sent me (above) was classic Fred, tinkering with a piece of equipment.
 Fred loved to answer questions for people, which he did a lot in his day job at the public library.
-Lisa said a friend once commented that you have to be careful what you ask Fred: "If you ask him what time it is, he'll tell you how to build a watch!"
-5/07
+Lisa said a friend once commented that you have to be careful what you ask Fred: "If you ask him what time it is, he'll tell you how to build a watch!" - 5/07

 '71 I left Brown to work with Don Berns in Buffalo and caught the last gasp

 of powerhouse Top 40 as WKBW's production director.
-After two years I
+After two years

-moved back to my hometown -- to the then-quirky and interesting WEBN-FM.
+I moved back to my hometown -- to the then-quirky and interesting WEBN-FM.

 But 'EBN hired a new Program Director while I was on vacation, didn't tell